Zeyad-Daowd/cloud2butane/README.md

 ## What it does

-Given a cloud-config file, it produces an equivalent Butane config by:
+Given a cloud-config file, it produces a Butane config representing the supported subset of the input by:

 - Translating `users` (name, groups, shell) into Butane `passwd.users`.
 - Translating `write_files` entries into Butane `storage.files`, including